mashumafi/godot-EZStorage/README.md

 ### Debug Filenames

 When enabled file names will use html encoding making it easier to debug the files created.
-This feature can be disabled to use filenames that release build would create.
+This feature can be disabled to use filenames that would be used in release mode.

 ## API

-### EZStorage
+### EZStorage API

 A low-level key-value storage using the file system.